weecology/lab-manual/UF-Policies:-Travel-Guidelines.md

 **Step 5**: Email your completed TA and any required attachments (registration documentation etc) to: Jen at WECFiscal@ifas.ufl.edu

 Do you need to sign the form?
-No. Your email is considered your "signature".
+Yes.

+As of November 2018, Morgan (or associated PI, I - Renata - assume) needs to approve TARs, either by signing them or emailing Jen at WECFiscal@ifas.ufl.edu saying she approves them.

 ## Travel Expense Report (TER):